-The evaluators searched into the provided evidence and the publicly available information for the potential vulnerabilities, and then identified the following vulnerabilities which require the penetration testing.
+The evaluators searched into the provided documentation and the publicly available information for the potential vulnerabilities, and then identified the following vulnerabilities which require the penetration testing.

-- 1) A brute-force attack may bypass the ID authentication functionality. - 2) Client requests with unauthorized formats and/or parameters may bypass the TOE security functionality. - 3) Unauthorized operations may bypass the security functionality due to existing vulnerabilities in the previous versions of the product that remain in this TOE. - 4) Illegally formatted data and special character codes used in ID authentication information may bypass the security functionality. - 5) Unauthorized access to the TOE may be possible from an unexpected network port interface.
+- (1) A brute-force attack may bypass the ID authentication functionality. - (2) Client requests with unauthorized formats and/or parameters may bypass the TOE security functionality.

+- (3) Unauthorized operations may bypass the security functionality due to existing vulnerabilities in the previous versions of the product that remain in this TOE. - (4) Illegally formatted data and special character codes used in ID authentication information may bypass the security functionality. - (5) Unauthorized access to the TOE may be possible from an unexpected network port interface. - (6) Unauthorized access to the protected assets may be possible by directly accessing the residual information on the memory and file systems.